Moamen2000-alt/Data_Analytics_Project/README.md

 1. **Deep Neural Network (DNN)**:
    - **Model Architecture**:
      - Input: 128 units (ReLU) → Dropout → 64 units (ReLU) → Dropout → 32 units (ReLU) → Output
+     - Layers: The model consists of an input layer, three hidden layers, and an output layer.
+     - Activation Function: ReLU is used in the hidden layers to introduce non-linearity.
+     - Dropout: Dropout layers are included to prevent overfitting by randomly setting a fraction of the input units to zero during training.
    - **Results**:
      - **RMSE**: 101.73
      - **MAE**: 78.85